 I swam, got tan, drank margaritas and spent time with my favorite family.

 I don’t know how she did it, but my mom somehow convinced all of us to forgo the blissful act of doing nothing and actually leave the vacation house for one activity (did I mention how much I LOVED the vacation home?)
-It was towards the end of vacation, so I guess it was acceptable but if I’m being honest with you, and of course I am, this activity was the very last thing I wanted to do.
+It was towards the end of the vacation, so I guess it was acceptable but if I’m being honest with you, and of course I am, this activity was the very last thing I wanted to do.

 I had become lazy and unmotivated from the week of complete and utter relaxation and wanted nothing more to do than stay in my bikini, in the pool, at our beautiful house.